visualpharm/Lunacy/docs/index_updated.md

-Requests to the search engine are constructed with the use of a set of parameters concatenated one after another in a row in the order that can be changed on your own.
-These paramateres are:
+Requests to the search engine are constructed with the use of a set of parameters.
+These parameters are concatenated one after another in a row in the order that can be changed on your own:

   <ul>